 UV coating is much more eco-friendly but it doesn’t match the strength and protection that lamination provides.

-Corrugated cartons are widely used for shipping and e-commerce packaging because of its thicker and sturdier material.
+Companies often prefer to use corrugated cartons for shipping and e-commerce packaging because of its thicker and sturdier material.

-These types of packaging can be coated similarly to paperboard (with AQ excluded).
+These types of packaging can be coated similarly to paperboard (with the exclusion of AQ Semi-Gloss).

 Gloss Varnish (Little Gloss) / No-Coating

-Particularly for low to medium-runs, these are the better options.
-Why?
+Particularly for low to medium-runs, these are the best options.

-Digital printing for packaging is typically used to print small to medium sized projects for corrugated packaging to increase production efficiency, generate a faster turnaround time and, of course, lower unit cost.
+Digital printing for packaging is typically used to print small to medium-sized projects for corrugated packaging to increase production efficiency, generate a faster turnaround time and, overall lower unit cost.

-Since these boxes are mainly for shipping and transporting, embellishments on the packaging and expensive coating are typically not required.
+As these boxes are mainly for shipping and transporting, it is rare to apply embellishments and expensive coating on the packaging.

 In addition, because the thickness of the corrugated material is enough to protect the products inside, the additional coating may not be needed.

-Depending on the complexity or simplicity of your colours and artwork (and your branding), you could still produce a high-quality packaging box with a low gloss varnish or no coating at all.
+Depending on the complexity or simplicity of your color, artwork, and branding, you could still produce a high-quality packaging box with low gloss varnish or no coating at all.

 If you simply have more than enough budget to invest in your packaging design that requires more unique elements, you can also opt for special coatings.